athomasq/athomasq.github.io/categories/hikari/setyl.md

 I'm leading a syndicate to invest in the seed round of Setyl.

 Setyl is a UK-based tech startup with a SaaS product that "manages company assets" for traditional IT departments.
-It's a sticky solution for a painful problem in a large, unglamorous, underserved market.
+It's a sticky solution for a painful problem in a large and underserved market.

-Setyl is currently at USD 432,000 ARR growing 2.2x yoy with 133% net retention.
+Setyl is currently at USD 425,000 ARR growing 2.2x yoy with 133% net retention.
 They're raising USD 1M at a pre-money valuation of USD 12.7M, in a pre-emptive round led by an inside investor.
 Setyl doesn't need the money; they will reach profitability without the financing.

 I've managed to get some allocation in the round thanks to helping the founders over the years (I invested in their pre-seed as well).
 I'm sharing this with a small number of people I know personally; it will be my first syndicate investment.